 Improvement notices are utilised by local governments to address a variety of non-compliances within a food business.
 This may include issues such as the need to remedy cleaning, maintenance or structural contraventions or unsafe food handling practices.
 Improvement notices must provide food businesses with a reasonable timeframe to remedy any stated non-compliance.

-Improvement notices remain as the most utilised enforcement action.
-The number of improvement notices issued in this reporting period (2,908) is a decrease of 6.6% from 2021-22 (3,115).
+Improvement notices remain as the most utilised method of enforcement.
+The number of improvement notices issued in this reporting period (2,834) is similar to 2022-23 (2,908).

 Prescribed infringement notices